-- 1) Arterial line for continuous hemodynamic monitoring and other invasive or non-invasive instrumentation for hemodynamic assessment. - 2) Prepare and drape patient for surgery.
+- 1) Arterial line for continuous pressure monitoring. - 2) Prepare and drape patient for surgery. - 3) Position patient head and neck to simulate position necessary for surgery.
+Position identified from preoperative evaluations (e.g. duplex ultrasonography) and surgeon discretion.

-- 3) Position patient head and neck to simulate position necessary for surgery.
-Position identified from preoperative evaluations (e.g. duplex ultrasonography) and surgeon discretion. - 4) Prior to performing initial incision, use ultrasound to identify and mark the level of the carotid bifurcation and to identify the facial vein (facial vein is a cross-check to assure that the flow divider has been identified correctly).
-In addition, characterize the carotid sinus if possible. - o This pre-incision ultrasound evaluation is critical in identifying the location and reducing incision size. - 5) Make a 1 inch (2-3 cm) incision in the skin centered on the carotid sinus (vertical or oblique). - 6) Carry the incision through the subcutaneous tissues and platysma. - Use of a retractor (e.g. Henley) may be helpful during dissection in small incision. - 7) The medial aspect of the SCM is dissected free. - 8) If necessary, ligate and divide the facial vein, after checking for an aberrant hypoglossal nerve. - 9) The SCM is then retracted laterally to expose the carotid sinus. - 10) Identify and protect the internal jugular vein. - 11) Expose the superficial aspect of the common carotid artery and dissect along the superficial aspect of the carotid sinus.
+- 4) Prior to performing initial incision, use ultrasound to identify and mark the level of the carotid bifurcation and to identify the facial vein (facial vein is a cross-check to assure that the flow divider has been identified correctly).
+In addition, characterize the carotid sinus if possible. - This pre-incision ultrasound evaluation is critical in identifying the location and reducing incision size. - 5) Make a 1 inch (2-3 cm) incision in the skin centered on the carotid sinus (vertical or oblique). - 6) Carry the incision through the subcutaneous tissues and platysma. - Use of a retractor (e.g. Henley) may be helpful during dissection in small incision. - 7) The medial aspect of the SCM is dissected free. - 8) If necessary, ligate and divide the facial vein, after checking for an aberrant hypoglossal nerve. - 9) The SCM is then retracted laterally to expose the carotid sinus. - 10) Identify and protect the internal jugular vein. - 11) Expose the superficial aspect of the common carotid artery and dissect along the superficial aspect of the carotid sinus.
 Complete circumferential mobilization of the carotid bifurcation is not required for the implantation procedure because, at most, the portion of the carotid sinus not in contact with the carotid bifurcation will be mapped.
-Therefore, complete circumferential dissection of the internal, external and common carotid arteries is not advised for the implantation procedure. - Do not dissect the tissues between the internal and external carotid arteries (i.e. carotid notch). - 12) Expose the carotid sinus for electrode mapping and final placement.
+Therefore, complete circumferential dissection of the internal, external and common carotid arteries is not advised for the implantation procedure.

+• Do not dissect the tissues between the internal and external carotid arteries (i.e. carotid notch).

+- 12) Expose the carotid sinus for electrode mapping and final placement.
 Observations from the Rheos pivotal trial as well as preclinical studies suggest that it may be beneficial to fully remove the peri-adventitial layer (exposing the adventitial layer) in the locations for mapping.
 This is accomplished by dissecting along the plane that is easily developed along the surface of the carotid artery and removing the areolar tissues that easily dissects away from the vessels. - Mapping and electrode fixation require only superficial exposure of the carotid sinus as well as superficial exposure of the common carotid artery nearest to the carotid sinus.
-Typically, superficial exposure of the common carotid artery extends 1 to 1.5 cm below the carotid sinus.
-However, complete circumferential dissection of the internal, external and common carotid arteries is not advised for the implantation procedure. - During this process, avoid dissection within the bifurcation (tissues between the internal and external carotid arteries), identify and protect the Vagus and Hypoglossal nerves, and minimize manipulation of the carotid sinus and bifurcation. - Ouring this dissection the arteries may tend to arch into a more superficial location and rotate slightly.
-At times this will result in the arteries buckling so that the dissection will need to be extended to the full extent allowed by the incision to allow for a gentler arch for this transition. - o The carotid sinus may not be located directly at the bifurcation; it may reside inferior, superior, or at the level of the bifurcation.
+Typically, superficial exposure of the common carotid artery extends 1 to 1.5 cm below the carotid sinus. - During this process, avoid dissection within the bifurcation (tissues between the internal and external carotid arteries), identify and protect the Vagus and Hypoglossal nerves, and minimize manipulation of the carotid sinus and bifurcation. - During this dissection the arteries may tend to arch into a more superficial location and rotate slightly.
+At times this will result in the arteries buckling so that the dissection will need to be extended to the full extent allowed by the incision to allow for a gentler arch for this transition. - The carotid sinus may not be located directly at the bifurcation; it may reside inferior, superior, or at the level of the bifurcation.

-13) Directions for use when using Implant Adapter 5030
+13) Directions for use when using Implant Adapter 5030.